nschaievitch/eigen-games-25/README.md

 - We use Zama's TFHE-rs library for the homomorphic encryption
 - We use Rust for the client and for the server logic, with a JS layer to handle the validation/execution services
 - We use Othentic to develop and deploy our AVS
+- We implement a convolution-based image sharpening algorithm

 ## Limitations